Home Improvement

 Advantages of a Combi Boiler

 Combi boilers offer high energy efficiency.
-The United Kingdom requires that all installed boilers have at least an efficiency of 92%.
+The United Kingdom requires that all installed boilers have at least efficiency of 92%.
 This means there is a loss of only 8% of the fuel.
-A higher efficiency means lower energy bills in the long run.
+Higher efficiency means lower energy bills in the long run.
 This means that you could save up to £315 per year.
 However, disadvantages include:

 A combi boiler has a compact size meaning it will cover a smaller area compared to other types of boilers.
 They are combined in one unit unlike traditional or system boilers meaning that you don’t need a separate hot water cylinder and water cylinder.
 This boiler is also easy to install.
 This equals to a cheaper and quicker installation.